 Baby Wearing Safety & Guidelines

-Keeping your little one safe whilst you are using your baby carrier is our main priority.
+Keeping your baby safe whilst you are using your baby carrier is our main priority.

 There are a few key points to note when baby wearing to ensure your baby is secure and comfortable.

 - Baby should be sat in a 'squat position' with legs straddling your body at all times when in wrap and when being carried forward facing in buckle carrier (do not carry your baby forward facing in a wrap carrier).

 - Make sure you can see your babies face at all times whilst in the baby carrier.
 Ensuring that their chin is not on their chest and their airways are clear.